-Brief History of Welsh Mountain Sheep
+History of Pedigree Welsh Mountain Sheep

-The Welsh Mountain Sheep is the native breed of the uplands of Wales.
+The Pedigree Welsh Mountain Sheep is the native breed of the uplands of Wales.
 Over the years it has lived and bred successfully under the most severe environments of climate, exposure and nutrition.
-The Welsh Mountain sheep is well known as one of the hardiest breeds of hill sheep in the world.
+The Pedigree Welsh Mountain sheep is well known as one of the hardiest breeds of hill sheep in the world.

 When one considers the great variety of land and climatic conditions in Wales, it is inevitable that a certain amount of variation is found among genuine mountain sheep.
 The first essential is that the sheep should be suitably adapted to the particular mountain or hill land on which they have to live.
 In general terms, successful farming is the efficient exploitation of natural resources.
-The Welsh Mountain ewe is the key to this potential natural wealth.
+The Pedigree Welsh Mountain ewe is the key to this potential natural wealth.

 She is able to live and reproduce her kind on these hills.
 She is a very efficient machine and is able to convert low quality grass into attractive and highly nutritious human food.
-If the Welsh ewe is productive on a low plan of nutrition, she is much more productive on a higher plan of nutrition.
-Following a gradual change from mountain top grazing to lowland pastures, Welsh Mountain Sheep can gain 50% of their own weight when drafted to the better land.
+If the Pedigree Welsh Mountain ewe is productive on a low plan of nutrition, she is much more productive on a higher plan of nutrition.
+Following a gradual change from mountain top grazing to lowland pastures, Pedigree Welsh Mountain Sheep can gain 50% of their own weight when drafted to the better land.

-Welsh Mountain rams are mainly used for pure breeding in hill and lowland flocks.
+Pedigree Welsh Mountain rams are mainly used for pure breeding in hill and lowland flocks.
 When suitably chosen, this type of ram can improve the conformation, weight and wool of progeny.

-Welsh draft ewes are excellent mothers, quick to lamb, keen for their lambs and good milkers.
+The Pedigree Welsh Mountain ewes are excellent mothers, quick to lamb, keen for their lambs and good milkers.
 The high milking quality of the welsh ewe is of paramount importance in producing quick growing early lambs.
 The quick growth potential of the down rams when used as crossing sires is exploited through the high milk yield of the welsh ewes.
 The lambs grow and fatten quickly and it is commonplace to see these ewes with four month old crossbred lambs, each bigger and heavier than the ewe.

-The wool of the Improved Welsh Mountain Sheep is a valuable commodity.
+The wool of the Pedigree Welsh Mountain Sheep is a valuable commodity.
 It is suitable for a variety of uses, knitting yarn and producing garments to name a few.
 In relationship to the weight of the animal, the fleece weight from these sheep compares favourably with clips from sheep of lowland breeds.